 We were taken to one shop, with a challenge to make it to the back of the store.
 Not advised for anyone with claustrophobia or breathing difficulties, an aisle little more than a foot in width allowed us to snake through… Piles of statues, models, masks, puppets, it was there, dusty and neglected.

 Quite how anyone could find anything was beyond me, the piles were above head high and it was difficult to manoeuvre without bumping into things.
 We turned around and snaked back to daylight and the lively street.
-Negotiating sellers carrying their wares on their head, long trolleys full of everything from car tyres to metal poles and laundry, goats following us and finally braving the traffic to get to our minibus, we headed to our hotel for the night, The Oberoi.
+Negotiating sellers carrying their wares on their head, long trolleys full of everything from car tyres to metal poles and laundry, goats following us and finally braving the traffic to get to our minibus, we headed to The Oberoi our hotel for the night.

 After having been on the go for over 24hrs, feeling a little dusty and city battered, a shower and change of clothes was welcome.